keep-network/keep-core/testnet/README.md

-#Private Ethereum on Kubernetes cluster
+# Private Ethereum on Kubernetes cluster

 ## Introduction
-According to the [official docs](https://github.com/ethereum/go-ethereum/wiki/Private-network) to set up a Private Ethereum Network we need to configure the following:
+According to the official docs ([go-ethereum/wiki](https://github.com/ethereum/go-ethereum/wiki/Private-network), [ethdocs.org](http://ethdocs.org/en/latest/network/test-networks.html)) in order to set up a Private Ethereum Network we need to configure the following:

 #### Bootnode
 You need to start a bootstrap node that others can use to find each other in your network. `go-ethereum` offers a bootnode implementation that can be configured and run in your private network.

 #### Miner
 A single CPU miner instance is more than enough for practical purposes as it can produce a stable stream of blocks at the correct intervals without needing heavy resources (consider running on a single thread, no need for multiple ones either)

 #### Non default Network ID
 The main Ethereum network has id 1 (the default).
 So if you supply your own custom network ID which is different than the main network your nodes will not connect to other nodes and form a private network.

-#### Genesis Block
+#### Custom genesis block
 JSON file where you setup Network ID (chainID), configure network settings and allocate pre-funds accounts.
+You need custom genesis block because if someone accidentally connects to your testnet using the real chain, your local copy will be considered a stale fork and updated to the "real" one.

+#### Custom Data Directory
+Choose a location that is separate from your public Ethereum chain folder, otherwise, in order to successfully mine a block, you would need to mine against the difficulty of the last block present in your local copy of the blockchain - which may take several hours.

 ## Kubernetes checklist
-Make sure you authenticated to use your cluster and the right context is set
+Make sure you authenticated to use your cluster and the right context is set:

 ```
 kubectl config get-contexts